SShojaie/Suicide_rate/README.md

 </div>

-All retrieved datasets date back to year 2005 but the first official WHR was published in 2012.
-The scope of our in depth analysis covers the recent 2017 because it has a complete set of data.
+Most retrieved datasets date back to 2005, although the first official WHR was published in 2012.
+The scope of this analysis is predominantly the year 2017, as this is the most recent year that provided a near complete picture within the Happiness Index dataset and the additional variables analyzed.

-## Hypothesis
+## Null Hypothesis

 "A country's economic health by measure of GDP and Unemployment does not impact the happiness of its people"

 ## Data Cleaning

-The datasets were downloaded in the form of Comma Separated Values (CSV).
-Data cleaning process began with renaming column headers, dropping columns not required for the calculation.
-The datasets were not always complete, so the fields that contained NaN values were replaced with the preceding and succeeding year values.
-Since the various datasets were combined, the countries name in the data sets were not the same, so the match function was used to identify the same countries with different naming and were renamed.
-Subsequently, all data points were transformed through a function matrix and merged into a single dataframe.
-To find the correlation and compare among the various variables, the values were normalized during the analysis.
+Datasets were downloaded in the form of Comma Separated Values (CSV).
+The data cleaning process began with renaming column headers and dropping columns not required for the analysis.
+Datasets were not always complete, therefore fields containing NaN values were replaced with the preceding or succeeding year's values.
+Data from various sources were merged to create a complete dataset for analysis.
+Merging from different sources created the challenge of dealing with country names that did not match in all data sets.
+Therefore the match function was used to identify the same countries with different names, followed by renaming to create a complete set of matching country names across all data sets.
+Finally all data points were transformed through a function matrix and merged into a single dataframe.
+To find correlation and to be able to compare rankings and performance among the various variables, the values in each happiness-related factors were normalized for the analysis.

 [See code: Data Cleaning](https://github.com/SShojaie/Suicide_squad/blob/master/PursuitOfHappiness/Codes/July07_vivi/DataCleaning.ipynb)

 ## Data Analysis

-An initial data analysis was conducted during the "pre-work" phase in order to reframe specific questions this project intends to pursue.
-When the group had identified certain factors and outlier countries of interests to focus on, the main analysis proceeded with correlation and regression of variables among those highlighted countries.
+An initial exploratory analysis of the data was conducted during the "pre-work" phase in order to frame the specific questions that this project sought to answer.
+Once the group identified specific factors and outlier countries of interests to focus on, the main analysis proceeded.
+The group looked at the correlation among identified variables with happiness and conducted a deep-dive into what other factors could be impacting happiness among the countries of focus, including Canada.

 ## Data Visualization